ntnam11/maki-chan/README.md

 [![CircleCI](https://circleci.com/gh/ntnam11/maki-chan/tree/master.svg?style=svg)](https://circleci.com/gh/ntnam11/maki-chan/tree/master)

 ## **IMPORTANT**
-This repository has been discontinued (and moved to [Gitlab](https://gitlab.com/ntnam11/maki-chan)) That means further bug fixes and updates won't be applied If you're looking for a way to report bugs / improvements, please post it on [Gitlab](https://gitlab.com/ntnam11/maki-chan), or [Dev server](https://discord.gg/MPAsnq3)
+This repository has been discontinued (and moved to [Gitlab](https://gitlab.com/ntnam11/maki-chan)).

+That means further bug fixes and updates won't be applied.

+If you're looking for a way to report bugs / improvements, please post it on [Gitlab](https://gitlab.com/ntnam11/maki-chan), or [Dev server](https://discord.gg/MPAsnq3).

 ## Getting Started